ideapije/example-sptb-with-ci4/README.md

 ## ℹ️ About Repository
-We make this repository to learn how to create application with Codeigniter v4.
-There are 3 points you will get in this repository.
+We make this repository to learn how to create applications with Codeigniter v4.
+There are 3 features you will find in this repository.
-1. API routing.
+1. API routing,
-2. Datatables server side and
+2. Server-side datatables, and
-3. PHPDocs to export data into Word docs format such as .docx, .doc or .ods
+3. PHPDocs to export data into Word docs format such as .docx, .doc or .ods.

 ## 🧰 System Requirements
 This repository requires the following :